clux/probes.hugo/content/post/2020-10-03-antimagic-revisited.md

 categories: ["roleplaying"]
 ---

 In 2018, I introduced the explosive [Cube of Force](https://roll20.net/compendium/dnd5e/Cube%20of%20Force) into our home campaign.
-If you are considering it, you ought to know how `antimagic` in D&D is meant to work, why our hour long cannoicalisation meeting for the Cube failed, and how to really design an item of that power.
+If you are considering it, you ought to know how `antimagic` in D&D is meant to work, why it's full of edge cases, why our hour long canonicalisation meeting for the Cube failed, and how to really design an item of that power.

 <!--more-->